Find Affordable College Courses

 Boca Raton, FL

-The excellent bachelor’s degree programs at Florida Atlantic University helped the school earn the #3 place on this year’s ranking of the best child development and psychology schools in Florida.
-Located in the small city of Boca Raton, FAU is a public school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend Florida Atlantic University.
+The school came in at #3 on this year’s Best Child Development & Psychology Bachelor’s Degree Schools in Florida list.
+Located in the city of Boca Raton, FAU is a public school with a very large student population.

 After completing their Bachelor's Degree, child development graduates from FAU carry an average student debtload of $20,755.